Modelling Human Values for Value-Aware Multi-Agent Systems: Promoting Values as a fundamental construct for AI

 \section{Promoting Values as a fundamental construct for AI}

 Human values have been heavily investigated within the humanities and social sciences to understand their role in behaviour choice and our attitudes towards various states of affairs.
-Schwartz, one of the prominent social psychologists working in the field of human values and well-recognised for theories of intrinsic human values, stated that ``theorists have long considered values central to understanding social behaviour... because they view values as deeply rooted, abstract motivations that guide, justify, and explain attitudes, norms, opinions, and actions''~\cite{zis-Schwartz2007Value}.
+Schwartz, one of the prominent social psychologists working in the field of human values and well-recognised for his theory of basic human values, stated that ``theorists have long considered values central to understanding social behaviour... because they view values as deeply rooted, abstract motivations that guide, justify, and explain attitudes, norms, opinions, and actions''~\cite{zis-Schwartz2007Value}.